1. Businesses

 Amount to Withhold

 The amount of tax withheld may vary depending on how many allowances an employee claims on the federal W-4 form and how often wages are paid.
-Employers should refer to the New Mexico State Wage Withholding Tables located in the FYI-104 to determine the proper amount to withhold.
+Employers should refer to the New Mexico State Wage Withholding Tax Rates to determine the proper amount to withhold.

 Reporting Tax Withheld

-Income and withholding information returns are generally required to be reported to the Department by the last day of February.
-The link below for the Department’s publication FYI-330, describes all of the requirements, due dates and filing methods available.
+Income and withholding information returns are generally required to be reported to the New Mexico Taxation and Revenue Department (Department) by the last day of February.
+For more information, see the WWT forms below or the FYI-330 Income and Withholding Information Returns and Filing Methods.

 Gross Receipts Tax